aaronshank/TTS-Chat-Firebase/README.md

 ## Note to grader
 * `MyFirebase.js` has redacted information since it has sensitive information, it is the same page as the one we went over in the Firebase lesson, but will not work straight from GitHub.
+* It's not working, but I figured some code would be better than none.

 ## Initializing
 * `npm install`